powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 Some equipment, like switches, lines or transformers, have more than one point of connection to the Network.

 In PowSyBl, a `Node` can have zero or one terminal.
 In CGMES, the `ConnectivityNode` objects may have more than one associated terminals.
-To be able to represent this in PowSyBl, the conversion process will automatically create internal connections between the PowSyBl nodes that represent equipment connections and the nodes created to map CGMES `ConnectivityNode` objects.
+To be able to represent this in PowSyBl, the conversion process will automatically create internal connections between the PowSyBl nodes that represent equipment connections and the nodes created to map `ConnectivityNode` objects.

 ## Identity of model equipments

-Almost all the equipments of the PowSyBl grid model require a unique identifier `Id` and may optionally have a human readable `Name`.
+Almost all the equipments of the PowSyBl grid model require a unique identifier `Id` and may optionally have a human-readable `Name`.
 Whenever possible, these attributes will be directly copied from original CGMES attributes.

 Terminals are used by CGMES and PowSyBl to define the points of connection of the equipment to the network.
 CGMES terminals have unique identifiers.
 PowSyBl does not allow terminals to have an associated identifier.
 Information about original CGMES terminal identifiers is stored in each PowSyBl object using aliases.